alvaroquintero28/buzzline-02-alvaro/README.md

 Copy/fork this project into your GitHub account and create your own version of this project to run and experiment with.
-Name it `buzzline-02-yourname` where yourname is something unique to you.
+Name it `buzzline-02-alvaro` where yourname is something unique to you.
 Follow the instructions in [FORK-THIS-REPO.md](https://github.com/denisecase/buzzline-01-case/blob/main/docs/FORK-THIS-REPO.md)).

 ## Task 3.
 Manage Local Project Virtual Environment

 Follow the instructions in [MANAGE-VENV.md](https://github.com/denisecase/buzzline-01-case/blob/main/docs/MANAGE-VENV.md) to:
-1. Create your .venv
+1. Create your .venv "python3 -m venv .venv"
-2. Activate .venv
+2. Activate .venv "source .venv/bin/activate"
-3. Install the required dependencies using requirements.txt.
+3. Install the required dependencies using requirements.txt. "python3 -m pip install --upgrade pip setuptools wheel python3 -m pip install --upgrade -r requirements.txt"

 ## Task 4.
 Start a Kafka Producer